EverettYou/everettyou.github.io/pages/YZYou.md

 ## Research Interests

-Theoretical investigation on correlated topological phases and phase transitions in condensed matter and high-energy physics, understanding dynamics of quantum entanglement, and application of machine learning in quantum many-body problems.
+Theoretical investigation on correlated topological phases and phase transitions in condensed matter and high-energy physics, understanding dynamics of quantum entanglement, and application of machine learning in many-body problems.

 ## Education